Amesbury Archer

-The calibrated radiocarbon dates for his grave and dating of Stonehenge suggest the sarsens and trilithons at Stonehenge may have been raised by the time he was born, although a new bluestone circle may have been raised at the same time as his birth.
+The calibrated radiocarbon dates for his grave, and dating of Stonehenge, suggest the sarsens and trilithons at Stonehenge may have been raised by the time he was born, although a new bluestone circle may have been raised around the time of his birth.

 Burial

 The Archer's grave yielded the greatest number of artefacts ever found in a British burial from the Early Bronze Age.
 Among those discovered were: five funerary pots of the type associated with the Beaker culture; three tiny copper knives; sixteen barbed flint arrowheads; a kit of flint-knapping and metalworking tools, including cushion stones that functioned as a kind of portable anvil, which suggests he was a coppersmith; and some boar tusks.
-A piece of iron pyrites, which sparks when struck by flint to start a fire, had been well used with grooves worn along its sides.
+A piece of iron pyrite, which sparks when struck by flint to start a fire, had been well used with grooves worn along its sides.
 On his forearm was a black stone wrist-guard.
 A similar red wrist-guard was by his knees.
 With the second wrist-guard was a shale belt ring and a pair of gold hair ornaments, the oldest gold objects known from England.

 The anatomy of the Archer has been well documented, with several unusual features including os acromiale whereby the acromion at the tip of the scapula was not fused as is usual, spina bifida occulta ('hidden' spina bifida) and a missing left patella.
 Research using oxygen isotope analysis in the Archer's tooth enamel has suggested that he originated from an alpine region of central Europe.
-An eroded hole in his jaw showed that he had suffered from an abscess, and his missing left kneecap suggests that he had an injury that left him with a painful lingering bone infection.
+An eroded hole in his jaw showed that he had had an abscess, and his missing left kneecap suggests that he had an injury that left him with a painful lingering bone infection.

 His skeleton is now on display at the Salisbury Museum in Salisbury.

 Second burial

 A male skeleton found interred nearby is believed to be that of a younger man related to the Archer, as they shared a rare hereditary anomaly, calcaneonavicular coalition, fusing of the calcaneus and of the navicular tarsal (foot bones).
 This younger man, sometimes called the Archer's Companion, appears to have been raised in a more local climate.
 The Archer was estimated to be about forty at the time of his death, while his companion was in his early twenties.
-The graves were discovered only a short distance from the Boscombe Bowmen, whose bones were excavated the following year.
+The graves were discovered a short distance from the Boscombe Bowmen, whose bones were excavated the following year.